-A digital twin is a digital representation of a real-world entity which contains both the structure and the dynamics of the real-world entity.
+A digital twin is a digital representation of a real-world entity that contains both the structure and the dynamics of the real-world entity.
 It is connected to its real-world counterpart, so it continuously updates itself representing a near real-time status of its real counterpart.
 The Digital Twin also contains the history of the existence of the real entity.
 Digital twins of real-world entities, like manufacturing facilities, distribution systems, transportation systems, public utilities, like power and water supply networks, and even entire cities are enabling a wide range of innovative services.

 The structure, dynamics, and data enable simulation of the system.
-Simulating “what-if” scenarios helps designers, planners, and decision makers to understand the behavior of the system.
+Simulating “what-if” scenarios helps designers, planners, and decision-makers to understand the behavior of the system.
 It allows them to virtually “see” the future of the real entity.
 Incorporating artificial intelligence, machine learning, and software analytics, the Digital Twin provides the ability to learn from its own operational data, from human experts, from other similar entities, and from the environment.
 Thus, the Digital Twin makes it possible to predict the behavior of the real entity.
 GE has reported that the Digital Twin has been used to predict the remaining life of a turbine blade on a specific aircraft engine with great accuracy.
 The Digital Twin also provides a safe environment for experimentation and training.

 The primary objective of a Digital Twin is to optimize its real-world counterpart over its entire lifecycle.

 Throughout its lifecycle, an entity goes through multiple and overlapping cycles of Predict, Plan and Execute.
 Prediction identifies the need, specifically, the need for change.
-Planning draws up the ‘arrangement’ of the system and processes for implementing the change.
+Planning draws up the arrangement' of the system and processes for implementing the change.
 Execution essentially consists of Monitoring and Control.
 While Monitoring tracks the system performance with respect to the plan, Control makes the necessary correction to bring the process back on track when it deviates from the plan.
 The monitored data is an input for prediction.
 When the need for a change is predicted, the cycle begins once again, or it may trigger another process in a connected system.

 The cycle of predict, plan, execute described above is a rather simplified representation, the actual working is very complex.
 Some plans are required as input for prediction.
-For example, investment plans are used to predict production output, which in turn are an input to predict maintenance requirements and operation of other systems in the supply chain.
+For example, investment plans are used to predict production output, which in turn are an input to predict maintenance requirements and the operation of other systems in the supply chain.
 Production plans also influence the prediction of the need for investment.
 For example, with a sub-optimal production plan, there a need for larger capacity is predicted – in terms of machines, workforce, and time.
 Whereas with an optimal plan the same output can be achieved with a lower capacity.

 Planning is a Key Component

 A system is designed and operated based on plans.
-The future state of the system or the system’s output at a future time is dictated to a large extent by the current plans.
-Therefore, for Prediction, availability of various plans is extremely vital.
+The future state of the system or the system's output at a future time is dictated to a large extent by the current plans.
+Therefore, for Prediction, the availability of various plans is extremely vital.
 For example, to predict the remaining life of a tool or a machine component at the end of a given time period, the Digital Twin not only needs historical data, but also the operation plan until that period.

 By leveraging data, coupled with analytics and artificial intelligence, the Digital Twin is a learning system.
 In addition to the simulation capability, the Digital Twin provides a look-ahead capability to predict undesirable condition and favorable opportunities.
 This capability can identify the need to change the current plan.
 For example, the plan will need to change because of the unavailability of a specific resource or a change in the demand pattern will require accumulating certain inventory.